Responsible Sourcing

 Animal welfare is integrated into both sourcing practices and measures to discourage activities that negatively impact wildlife.

-Starting from pilot at Baan Dusit Thani in 2021, cage-free eggs are now used in nine properties in Thailand.
+Starting from pilot at Baan Dusit Thani in 2021, cage-free eggs are now used in ten properties in Thailand.
 Sourcing of cage-free eggs promotes animal welfare by allowing hens to express natural behaviors, reducing need for antibiotics in food production, and delivering safer food for our customers.

 The eco-friendly and community-based activities has been continued offering to our customers alongside partnerships with organisations to promote responsible wildlife tourism.